tailhook/vagga/docs/build_commands.rst

       cd somepackage
       make && make install

-The ``set -ex`` in above enables error handling and tracing of commands in shell it's good to specify them in all scripts.
+The ``set -ex`` in example above enables error handling and tracing of commands in shell.
+It's good idea to add the line to all scripts.

 To run ``!Sh`` you need ``/bin/sh``.
 If you don't have shell in container you may use ``!Cmd`` that runs command directly: